reale/bookseed/README.md

 ## Introduction

-This repository contains a template for books published via GitHub and GitBooks.
+This repository contains a template for books published via GitHub and GitBook.

 ## Where to find the book